vynci/vynci-dev-v4/posts/robot-control-using-aws-iot-core/index.md

 Building into iOS or Android is really easy with Ionic, as they have a platform that can do all the heavy lifting for you.
 Using [Ionic Appflow](https://ionic.io/appflow), you won't need to setup your local environment with like Android Studio or Xcode.

 You can checkout their [documentation](https://ionic.io/docs/appflow/tutorial) to link your git repository and do the whole CI/CD workflow from there.

+If you want to build on your local machine for iOS, you can check their step-by-step documentation [here](https://capacitorjs.com/docs/ios).
+For android, you can check it out [here](https://capacitorjs.com/docs/android)

 ## Summary